8bitbuddhist/PixelMaestro/README.md

 ![latest tag](https://img.shields.io/github/tag/8bitbuddhist/pixelmaestro.svg) ![license](https://img.shields.io/github/license/8bitbuddhist/pixelmaestro.svg)

 PixelMaestro is a graphics library for LED displays.
 It lets you create dynamic, colorful 2D animations and patterns on any size display.
-Originally designed for Arduinos, PixelMaestro can be used to drive any kind of display on any kind of device.
+Originally designed for Arduinos, PixelMaestro can be used to drive any kind of LEDs on any device.

 ## Contents
 <!-- TOC START min:2 max:5 link:true update:false -->